|Fastest Growing Market:||South America|

 - The transportation segment is likely to dominate the market during the forecast period due to the increasing demand for refined products.

 - Increasing investments and development of small and complex offshore fields in different regions are expected to increase the demand for midstream services.
 Therefore, this is expected to provide a great opportunity for the midstream sector during the forecast period.

 - South America is expected to be the fastest-growing market during the forecast period, mainly due to the growing demand for LNG in countries like Chile, Brazil, and Argentina.

 The oil and gas midstream market report includes:

 Key Market Trends

 - The oil and gas transportation industry is dominated by pipelines.
-The oil and gas supply in different regions is expected to exceed the existing transportation capacity, requiring expansions, as well as the construction of new pipelines.
+The oil and gas supply in different regions is expected to exceed the existing transportation capacity, requiring expansions and the construction of new pipelines.

-- Globally, the rising energy demand has resulted in the increase in new pipeline constructions and transportation facilities as the continuous need for energy demands new oil and gas infrastructure.
-This increasing energy demand has increased new terminals and pipeline construction, including oil and gas pipeline and transportation, especially in Asia-Pacific (APAC) and Africa.
+- Globally, the rising energy demand has resulted in an increase in new pipeline constructions and transportation facilities as the continuous need for energy demands new oil and gas infrastructure.
+This increasing energy demand has increased new terminals and pipeline construction, including oil and gas pipelines and transportation, especially in Asia-Pacific (APAC) and Africa.